Lifestyle and Lifespan

-Restricted to extreme northern Madagascar and is most well-known from Montagne des Fran�ais.
+Restricted to extreme northern Madagascar and most well-known from Montagne des Fran�ais.
 They inhabit dry lowland forest, especially around streambeds.
-It is found at elevations of 50 - 300 m above sea level.
+They are found at elevations of 50 - 300 m above sea level.

 Insectivore.
 Primary consumer.
-Avid diurnal predator, (hunts primarily insects like termites, ants, fruit flies and other small arthropods.)
+Avid diurnal predator (hunts primarily insects).

 Diurnal.
 Spends most of its day hunting for food.

-Males attract females by calling out very short notes that are composted of two even shorter clicks.
+Males attract females by calling out very short notes that are composed of two even shorter clicks.
 Between 15 and 60 greenish-yellow eggs are laid in cavities under rocks and in the trunks of dead trees.
-They hatch into tadpoles during heavy rainfall, which washes them into small pools of water where they eat algae.
-The tadpoles grow to a size of 28 mm. and ungergo metamorphosis after 45-65 days to take the adult form.
+The little ones hatch into tadpoles during heavy rainfall, which washes them into small pools of water nearby.
+The tadpoles eat algae and grow to a size of 28 mm.
+They undergo metamorphosis into their adult form after 45-65 days.

-A female mantella waits until the first big rainstorm of the season and then deposits her eggs in damp leaf litter or in a short tunnel she has dug; the climbing mantella female climbs in trees and deposits her eggs in tree holes.
+A female mantella waits until the first big rainstorm of the season and then deposits her eggs in damp leaf litter or a short tunnel she has dug.
+The climbing mantella female climbs in trees and deposits her eggs in tree holes.
 Male mantellas then tend to the eggs until hatching.
 The eggs hatch into tiny tadpoles a few days later.
-The little ones are washed by rainfall into small pools nearby, where they eat algae and grow.

 Listed as Critically Endangered (CR) by IUCN due to habitat loss and pollution.